akibzaman/Four_In_A_Row_AI/README.md

 ![image](https://user-images.githubusercontent.com/55422467/114603808-fa784180-9cb9-11eb-8f61-e327a861d38a.png)

 # Introduction
-The Problem has been solved using Python Language with the comprehensive implementation of Min-Max Alpha-Beta Pruning Algorithm.
-The Depth of the search for the algorithm has been customized for quicker but less accurate response from AI Agent.
+The problem has been solved using Python Language with the comprehensive implementation of Min-Max Alpha-Beta Pruning Algorithm.
+The Depth of the search for the algorithm has been customized for a quicker but less accurate response from an AI agent..
 Main Functions have been highlighted as below:
 1. Priority for Winning/ Blocking the Opponents
 2. Min Max Algorithm
 3. Winning Combinations